asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Alternate-Install-Methods/Asterisk-Packages/Historical-Packaging-Information.md

 * Create an [account](https://help.launchpad.net/YourAccount/NewAccount) on launchpad.
 * Create a [GPG key](https://help.launchpad.net/YourAccount/ImportingYourPGPKey) and import it.
-* Create a [SSH key](https://help.launchpad.net/YourAccount/CreatingAnSSHKeyPair) and import it.
+* Create an [SSH key](https://help.launchpad.net/YourAccount/CreatingAnSSHKeyPair) and import it.

 Create a Build Environment
 ==========================